Celebrate our past, ensure our future

 He is the current Chair of local charity Dundee Volunteer and Voluntary Action, and is on the committee for Dundee Westfest.

-Martin lives in Dundee and is married with a son, daughter and grandson.
+Martin lives in Dundee and is married with a son, daughter and two grandsons.

 Mike Evans